sigasi/sigasi_insights/content/manual/eclipse/editor.md

-In addition to the powerful features of an Eclipse editor, the Verilog and SystemVerilog editor that comes with Sigasi Studio supports a number of advanced editing features which are specifically useful for SystemVerilog editing.
+In addition to the powerful features of an Eclipse editor, the Verilog and SystemVerilog editor that comes with Sigasi Studio supports a number of advanced editing features that are specifically useful for SystemVerilog editing.
 These are described in this chapter.
 Currently, Verilog 2005 (IEEE 1364-2005) and SystemVerilog 2017 (IEEE 1800-2017) are supported.

 ## Code Highlighting